Where will be the Best Hiking Destination Post Covid 19

 Though after the increase in the number of infected people, Nepal extended its lockdown period till 7th May.

 People of Nepal followed the lockdown quite seriously.
 Due to which today (2nd July 2020) the number of infected persons in Nepal has just reached 14046, out of which 4656 people have successfully recovered and the number of death is 30.

-With all of the precautions that Nepal’s Government is taking and the strict implementation among the citizens of Nepal, we can say that Himalayan Region of Nepal is still safe for Hiking within the end of this pandemic coronavirus.
+With all of the precautions that Nepal’s Government is taking and the strict implementation among the citizens of Nepal, we can say that the Himalayan Region of Nepal is still safe for Hiking at the end of this pandemic coronavirus.

 Till today, There are 14046 positive cases of COVID-19 in Nepal, most of those are from the Terai and Far Western Region of Nepal.
 So we can also say that Nepal is safe for Hilly and Himalayan Region where lies the major trekking destinations of Nepal.